Mario-Sko/sql-uml/README.md

-# Map out a technical solution for the food delivery site ExpressFood
+# Map Out a Technical Solution for the Food Delivery Site ExpressFood

 **UML diagram** and **MySQL Database**